Apologies to my loyal little blog, it’s been awhile, but you’re always here when I need you! #longlivetheblog

 I remember my first years of teaching…. “decorating” my classroom was one of my favorite school year preparation activities.
 I loved sharing inspirational posters, bright colors, inventive bulletin boards, and creating spaces where my students could post and share their own work.
 Desks were in groups or in pairs or we used tables, and my earliest years of teaching sixth and fifth grades are among my favorites in my career!
 My classrooms were beyond colorful, beyond cluttered, and if I had the chance to do it over today, I’m sure I’d make some changes.

 I inherited the principal’s office from my predecessor and it served as a functional workspace.
 In my second year I decided to move my office to a more central location in the intermediate hallway and this larger space afforded me the chance to personalize it and make it an enjoyable space for kids.
-The putting green, basketball net, bookshelves filled with kid lit, and beanbag chairs were put to good use!
+The putting green, basketball net (here is a place to buy wall mount basketball ring very cheaply), bookshelves filled with kid lit, and beanbag chairs were put to good use!
 I loved being out of the “main office” area and in the heart of the school.

 As an instructional technology coach, I used a desk/counter space/table in the hallway in each of the elementary buildings I served, and my classrooms were the teachers’ classrooms!